How to stop competing on price?

 Sell the outcome, not the task

-To do so, try using a Problem / Solution structure.
-Instead of "Just finished this job.
-Looks great!", move the focus on the client's comfort and the added value "Our client needed a home office but couldn't afford to lose a bedroom.
-By reconfiguring the roof pitch and integrating custom acoustic panelling, we created a sound-proof executive suite that added £50k to the property value."
+To do so, try using a Problem - Solution framework.
+Instead of Just finished this job.
+Looks great!, move the focus on the client's comfort and the added value Our client needed a home office but couldn't afford to lose a bedroom.
+By reconfiguring the roof pitch and integrating custom acoustic panelling, we created a sound-proof executive suite that added £50k to the property value.

 Tone of voice

 Using industry specific words creates distance instead of connection and confused clients don't buy.
 Technical specs are facts that everyone has.
 Your client's language describes the results; yours shouldn't describe the process.
 Remember that price-cutting is a race to the bottom.
-If you are the cheapest, you are the most replaceable.
+If you are the cheapest one, you are the most replaceable.
 True business growth comes from clarity.

 Related articles